Jeffrey S. Legg, Ph.D., RT(R)(CT)(QM)

 Associate professor and chair

-The Department of Radiation Sciences is an integral part of the School of Allied Health Professions and shares its values.
+The Department of Radiation Sciences is an integral part of the College of Health Professions and shares its values.
 The department serves as a national leader in the education of students in the radiation sciences and provides learning opportunities that are innovative and educationally sound.
 Strong linkages with clinical affiliates and their staffs are vital to the department’s success.
 Faculty and staff work in a cooperative spirit in an environment conducive to inquisitiveness and independent learning to help a diverse student body develop to its fullest potential.
 The faculty is committed to the concept of lifelong learning and promotes standards of clinical practice that will serve students throughout their professional careers.
 Faculty members serve as resources for professionals in practice and contribute to an expanded knowledge base in the field of clinical radiation sciences.